Campaign ROI analysis: how to prove your marketing efforts

 Think of every marketing campaign as an experiment.

-“You’re basically just running experiments as a marketer.
-If you’re gonna run the experiment, you need to be able to see the results of that, and that’s what campaign ROI reporting is all about.” - Tate Stone
+You are basically just running experiments as a marketer.
+If you are going to run the experiment, you need to be able to see the results of that, and that is what campaign ROI reporting is all about.
+This perspective from Tate Stone emphasizes that without this reporting, campaigns become gut-feel exercises.

-Designing a campaign that’s measurable
+Designing a campaign that is measurable

-You’ve got 12 hours on the floor, a known audience profile, and a finite number of people you can talk to.
-Every lead collected is tied to that one event, making it easy to measure what happens next;
+Every lead collected is tied to that one event, making it easy to measure what happens next:

-- How many became MQLs,
+- How many became MQLs?

-- how many reps followed up,
+- How many reps followed up?

-- how many turned into opportunities, and,
+- How many turned into opportunities?

-- ultimately, how much revenue closed.
+- How much revenue was closed?

 Breaking down the funnel